Safeguarding and Child Protection Policy

 Safeguarding is defined as:

-• Protecting children from maltreatment;
+• Protecting children from maltreatment, harm, and abuse.

-• Preventing the impairment of children’s mental and physical health or development;
+• Preventing the impairment of children’s mental and physical health or development.

-• Ensuring that children grow up in circumstances consistent with the provision of safe and effective care;
+• Ensuring that children grow up in circumstances consistent with the provision of safe and effective care.

 • Taking action to enable children to have the best life chances.

-Creating a Culture of Safeguarding
+Creating a Culture of Care